michaelwhyte/ssd-group-project-starter/README.md

-# TWD Group Project
+# SSD Group Project Starter
-This is a TWD group project.
+Starter project files for the final group project for the SSD Front-End Web Design course.

 ## Project Installation, Building and Submission Instructions